timescale/docs/cloud/migrate-to-cloud/hypershift.md

 thirty days.
 This gives you enough time to complete all the tutorials and run a few test projects of your own.
 </Highlight>

+It is also recommended that you create a plain index on the `time` column of your source database.
+Hypershift does work without an index, but the migration runs much slower.
+Hypershift does not support composite indexes.
+Ensure your source database has a plain index before you run the Hypershift migration.

 ## Download the Hypershift container